i3dsymposium/i3dsymposium.github.io/2024/cfp.md

 The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games (I3D) is the leading conference for real-time 3D computer graphics and human interaction.
 The symposium brings together researchers, engineers, and industry professionals to discuss their latest work on real-time and interactive computer graphics and related applications.
 The symposium has a long legacy of innovative and excellent technical content, with influential work on rendering, texture synthesis, collision detection, VR interaction, animation, and many other areas of real-time computer graphics, having been presented at the conference.

-We invite you to submit papers and posters about real-time 3D graphics, interaction, and games.
+We invite you to submit papers about real-time 3D graphics, interaction, and games.
 Submissions from industry and outside of academia are welcome.
 Topics include, but are not limited to:

 - Real-time rendering
 - Real-time ray tracing and path tracing